How Much to Rewire a House?

 Doing any electrical work yourself can be extremely dangerous.

-Rewiring jobs, like all electrical installation work, are subject to regulation and legislation (specifically Part P of the Buildings Regulations, which covers electrical safety in UK homes).
-Before you begin a rewiring job yourself, you would need to submit a Building Regulations application.
+Rewiring jobs, like all electrical installation work, are subject to regulation and legislation (specifically Part P of the Building Regulations, which covers electrical safety in UK homes).
+Before you begin a rewiring job yourself, you would need to submit a Building Regulations application to your local authority, unless you are using a registered electrician who can self-certify their work.

-You may also find it difficult to find an electrician who will sign off on someone else’s electrical rewiring.
+You may also find it difficult to find an electrician who will inspect and certify someone else’s electrical rewiring, especially if they have concerns about the quality or safety of the work.

 The best choice is to hire a registered and qualified electrician to undertake all electrical work within your home.
 We can help you get quotes from local electricians.

-Hiring a Qualified Electrician to Rewire a House
+Checklist: Hiring an Electrician to Rewire a House

 - Look out for qualifications.
 You should be looking for Level 3 NVQs in Electrotechnical Services, Installing Electrotechnical Systems & Equipment or a Diploma in Electrical Installations.
 Most electricians will complete an apprenticeship while continuing their studies.

 - Check what insurance the tradesperson has.
 Make sure they possess, at the least, third-party liability, which covers building work.
-At best, you want to find a tradesman, which has personal injury, property damage, and work guarantee cover.
+At best, you want to find a tradesman who has personal injury, property damage, and work guarantee cover.

 - Evidence of previous work is also important when hiring any tradesperson.
 If they have references from previous clients, photos, or a portfolio of their work, it will prove they are proud of the level of skill they can provide.